 - Misusing fMRI and plethysmography to promote his beliefs

 Though he frequently presents himself as being an ally to trans people, Cantor is widely considered a major figure in the “gender critical” movement of anti-transgender trolls.
-He frequently appears on conservative outlets to criticize and complain about the transgender community.
+He is one of the most vocal supporters of colleague Ray Blanchard and his disease model of trans women and those attracted to us.
+Cantor is also a major supporter of fired sexologist Kenneth Zucker’s “therapeutic intervention” on gender diverse children that has been widely outlawed.
+He was one of the earliest and most tenacious supporters of J. Michael Bailey and his book The Man Who Would Be Queen.
+He often appears on conservative outlets to criticize and complain about the transgender community.

-Cantor was forced to apologize by his employer CAMH for attacking a trans guest lecturer and has been banned from several online groups for his aggressive behavior toward those who disagree with him about sex and gender, including:
+Cantor was forced to apologize by his former employer CAMH for attacking trans guest lecturer Kyle Scanlon and has been banned from several online groups for his aggressive behavior toward those who disagree with him about sex and gender, including:

 - The Society for the Scientific Study of Sexuality forum (2020)

 - Reddit’s largest psychology forum (2017)

 In 2022, Cantor submitted a report to end state-funded healthcare for transgender residents of Florida.
 The report was apparently originally funded by conservative Christian organization Alliance Defending Freedom.
 A rebuttal to Cantor noted: